pyfyre/pyfyre/README.md

 # PyNani
 PyNani is a Python web user interface framework for building reactive static websites.
 Pynani is free and open source project.

+Note: Master Branch is not stable, if you want to use PyNani please use Stable branch, thank you!

 ## Stay Updated
 If you would like to get updates about the PyNani framework, we created a [Facebook Page](https://www.facebook.com/pynaniframework) where we are going to post all the updates like newly created widgets, adjustments, core updates, and more.
 Please consider liking it also.
 Thank you so much!